 Description

-The W and E faces are inscribed with the names of those who lost their lives in the First World War with the name of one who fell in the Second World War inscribed on the N face with the dates 1939 – 1945/ (NAME).
+The west and east faces of the memorial are inscribed with the names of those who lost their lives in the First World War, while the north face includes the name of one individual who fell in the Second World War, along with the dates 1939 – 1945.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.